appcypher/wnfs-explorer/CONTRIBUTING.md

     - This step also allows you to get helpful pointers on the community on some problems they may have encountered on similar issues.

 3.  **Fork** the repository

     - A fork creates a copy of the code on your Github, so you can work on it separately from everyone else.
     - You can learn more about forking [here][forking].

 4. Ensure that you have **commit signing** enabled

     - This ensures that the code you submit was committed by you and not someone else who claims to be you.
     - You can learn more about how to setup commit signing [here][commit-signing].
     - If you have already made some commits that you wish to put in a pull request without signing them, then you can follow [this guide][post-signing] on how to fix that.

 5.  **Clone** the repository to your local computer

     - This puts a copy of your fork on your computer so you can edit it
     - You can learn more about cloning repositories [here][git-clone].

 6.  **Build** the project

-    - For a detailed look on how to build wnfs-demo look at our [README file](./README.md).
+    - For a detailed look on how to build wnfs-explorer look at our [README file](./README.md).

 7.  **Start writing** your code

     - Open up your favorite code editor and make the changes that you wanted to make to the repository.
     - Make sure to test your code with the test command(s) found in our [README file](./README.md).

 8.  **Write tests** for your code

     - If you are adding a new feature, you should write tests that ensure that if someone make changes to the code it cannot break your new feature without breaking the test.